Back to all guides

 messy table to clear corner, calmer head

-This recipe works because it records motion without pretending the whole day transformed.
+The two columns hold a small change without pretending the whole day transformed.
 The shift can be practical, emotional, physical, or environmental.

 • Before: too tired to go out / After: walked 10 minutes anyway